Guide

 Prerequisites

-- Nylas CLI Skill installed.
-Follow the Create a Manus Skill for Email and Calendar guide to set up the Nylas CLI Skill in your Manus workspace.
-That guide covers the SKILL.md file, setup script, and authentication.
+2. Nylas CLI Skill installed.
+The Create a Manus Skill for Email and Calendar guide covers the SKILL.md file, setup script, and authentication for your Manus workspace.

 Search by keyword